Human sacrifice in Maya culture: Bloodletting

-Animal sacrificing
+Animal sacrifice

 Animals were also frequently sacrificed.
 Animals such as quail, turkeys, deer, and dogs were commonly used.
-Quail were considered “clean and pure” to the Zapotec, because they drank water from dew drops, and not “dirty water” sources.
-Species used include the Montezuma quail (Cyrtonyx montezumae) and the Bob-white quail (Colinus virginianus).
+Quail were considered "clean and pure" to the Zapotec, because they drank water from dew drops, and not "dirty water" sources.
+Species used include the Montezuma quail (Cyrtonyx montezumae) and the bobwhite quail (Colinus virginianus).
 There is also evidence of jaguar sacrifice at Copán and Teotihuacan.
 Their remains have led researchers to believe they were used for funerary rites of great leaders or other occasions.
-They were seen as the “alter ego” to their powerful shaman kings.
+They were seen as the "alter ego" to their powerful shaman kings.

 Other methods

 Late Classic graffiti from a structure buried under Group G in Tikal depicts a sacrifice bound to a stake with his hands tied behind his head; the victim was disembowelled.
 At the Classic period city of Palenque, a woman in her twenties was entombed alive to accompany a deceased nobleman as a funerary offering.

 At the Sacred Cenote in Chichen Itza, people were hurled into the cenote during times of drought, famine or disease.
 The Sacred Cenote is a naturally occurring sinkhole eroded from the local limestone; it is approximately 50 m wide and drops 20 m to the water surface, with the water another 20 m deep.
 The sides of the cenote are sheer.
 Human sacrifice was practiced right up until the Spanish conquest of Yucatán, well after the decline of the city.

 At times sacrifices were tightly bound into a ball and were bounced in a ritual reenactment of the ballgame.

-Some other sacrifice related practices include burning victims alive, dancing in the skin of a skinned victim, taking head trophies, cannibalism, drinking a deceased relative's bathwater, and sprinkling sacrificial blood around sanctuaries.
+Some other sacrifice-related practices include burning victims alive, dancing in the skin of a skinned victim, taking head trophies, cannibalism, drinking a deceased relative's bathwater, and sprinkling sacrificial blood around sanctuaries.